chinmayarvind23/AIvaluate/docs/weekly logs/Cycle reports/cycle17-july26-to-july31.md

     </tr>
 </table>

 - All backend tests are passing with 100% coverage.
-We are working on frontend tests using selenium.
+We are working on frontend tests using selenium which are moslty passing.